-Concentration power is developed by by returning your attention to the desired object of focus each time the attention wanders.
+Concentration power is developed by simply returning your attention to the desired object of focus each time the attention wanders.
 It is rather like weight training where each repetition of a movement against resistance increases muscle strength.
 Each time attention wanders and you bring it back, your concentration power gets a little stronger.
 The wandering and returning is an expected part of the training.

-Resolution is the ability to detect components withing a previously unitary sensory experience.
+Resolution is the ability to detect multiple components withing a previously unitary sensory experience.
 For example, the sound of machinery might resolve into a low-frequency rumble with a pulsing intensity and a chaotic rattle.
 Discomfort in the body might resolve into a dull ache with tension flavored by fear or sadness.

 Development of sensory clarity rides on increasing concentration power.
-Sustained attention allows sensory experience to unfold its richness like like the opening of a flower.
+Sustained attention allows sensory experience to unfold its richness like the opening of a flower.
 But it is a bit more than just sustained focus.
 Within sustained focus there must be a letting go of the need to "move on" to the next event, instead penetrating the sensory experience of the present moment, becoming fascinated with mapping its contours.

 More often than not, equanimity is something you need to fall into randomly during a state of high awareness.
-Equanimity relieves suffering so if you fall into it during a state of high awareness, your brain learns to seek equanimity in challenging circumstances.
+Equanimity relieves suffering so if you fall into it during a state of high awareness coupled with some discomfort (physical or mental), your brain learns to seek equanimity in challenging circumstances.
 The more often you experience equanimity in this way, the more readily available that state becomes.

-Meditation consists of selecting a focus range, a technique that involves concentration, clarity, and equanimity, and doing it regularly.
+Meditation consists of selecting a focus range within sensory experience, a technique that involves concentration, clarity, and equanimity, and doing it regularly.
 Regularly means most days.
 Even five minutes (I KNOW you have five minutes to spare) is infinitely better than none.
 But twenty would be much better.
 And forty would be really sweet!
 You should also try to arrange at least one more intense practice session each year.
 Ideally this would be a residential retreat of a week or more.
 But a weekend retreat would do it.